apache/incubator-answer/README.md

     <img alt="logo" src="docs/img/logo.svg" height="99px">
 </a>

-# Answer - Build Q&A community
+# Answer - Build Q&A platform

-An open-source knowledge-based community software.
-You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.
+A Q&A platform software for teams at any scales.
+Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.

 To learn more about the project, visit [answer.dev](https://answer.dev).